amirahnasihah/frontend-development/02-frontend-with-react/javascript-for-react.md

 Function Declaration are hoisted.
 You can invoke or call the function before you declare it.

 Function Expression are not hoisted.
-You cannot invoke a function created
+You cannot invoke a function created by a function expression.
+It will cause an error.